 Who we’ve consulted

 DCLG consulted on the draft local government transparency code in early 2011.
-The consultation was published in February 2011 and the responses to the consultation were published in September 2011.
 In October 2012, we consulted on updating the code and making it mandatory.

 We consulted on the draft Local Audit Bill in July and August 2012.
-This Bill will abolish the Audit Commission and put in place new local arrangements.
+In November 2013 we consulted on proposed regulations that will be needed for new local audit arrangements.
+On 30 January 2014 the Local Audit and Accountability Act became law.
+This will abolish the Audit Commission and put in place new local arrangements.

 Bills and legislation